 75ml water

-75g plus a separate 20g caster sugar
+75g plus a separate 20g caster sugar2 tsp unflavoured gelatine powder

 2 tbsp light rum